GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 the amount of cross-site and cross-context information about a user is limited.
-We welcome ecosystem players to <a href="https://github.com/WICG/attribution-reporting-api/issues/694">submit feedback</a> on whether the current parametrization for event level reporting is sufficient.</td>
+We welcome ecosystem players to <a href="https://github.com/WICG/attribution-reporting-api/issues/694">submit feedback</a> on whether the current parametrization for event-level reporting is sufficient.</td>
     </tr>
     <tr>
       <td style="vertical-align: top;">Conversion funnel</td>